 Be aware of the difference between a service page and blog or content pages.
 Service pages should focus on:

 - how you can help the user

-- conversion focussed - here's how to get in touch with us
+- conversion focussed - here's how to get in touch with us and why you should

 And a blog or news page which should be more educational and long form with elements of conversion optimisation thrown in.

 Using the layout above, can you clearly and concisely communicate in short sentences how you can help and why visitors should choose you?